container-policy-interface/spec/spec.md

 | Workload          | The atomic unit of "work" scheduled by a CO.
 This may be a container or a collection of containers.                   |

 ## Motivation
+At the moment, there are many policy related features implemented by various CO.
+However we do find the following aspects need significant improvement:

+1. There is no reference policy driven architecture which provides a unified view of how policy is enforced on each level by the CO.
+Furthermore there is also no reference interface that containers implements for the policy enforcement.

-At the moment, there are virtually no policy related functionalities regarding the life cycle management of external resources that is used by CO (e.g. storage, network, devices, ...)
+2. There are virtually no policy related functionalities regarding the life cycle management of external resources that is used by CO (e.g. storage, network, devices, ...)

-There also few policy related feature in the standardized interfaces that these external resources are managed through: CRI/CSI/CNI/CDI.
+3. There also few policy related feature in the standardized interfaces that these external resources are managed through: CRI/CSI/CNI/CDI.
+Furthermore since for example CNI depends on how the plugin implements the standard, different plugin might cancel out the policy features each implements respectively.

-Therefore we want to propose a standard container interface that could provide a unified policy enforcement mechanism for the external resources
+Therefore we want to propose a standard container interface that could provide a unified policy enforcement mechanism for the CO and its external resources.

 ## Objective